julrint/IT202-007/public_html/Project/Proposal.md

       - Showing table of competition, with the required colums
  - [x] (12/12/2021) User will be able to create a competition
     - Status: Complete (Completed, Partially working, Incomplete, Pending)
+    - can set name, reward percentage, min score, min particpants, if they cant afford they are told you can not afford, otherwise they join comp automatically
     - Direct Link: https://jar236-prod.herokuapp.com/Project/login.php
     - Pull Requests
      - PR link https://github.com/AwkwardJ/IT202-007/pull/36